XenonHedgehog/FNF-AlexJModAssets/Art/Old/README.md

 NOTES:

+• Alex FNF Basic Anim.ipv - I'm gonna remove the hidden "thing" because it violates this mod for me.

 • old alex icons + other icons.ipv - This is the first version of the Alex icons I've made (there is a winning icon for him).
 There are some icons that were for my planned mod or something.
 It is my intention to put in layer 1 and not layer 7.

 • Untitled115.ipv - the old game over animation for Alex.